 Many products or materials developed today aim to reduce, neutralise or even mask the unpleasant odours of everyday life.
 The technologies developed must demonstrate their effectiveness in order to support the claims that will attract future consumers.

-A key variable in studies to assess the odour reducing products is the source of the odour itself.
+A key variable in assessing the effectiveness of these technologies in reducing malodours is the source of the odour itself.